 I can recommend you begin this process/routine at the very beginning of your pup’s ownership.
 This helps to establish regularity for both you and for the dog.

 A dog who grows up being groomed usually never minds it when you come at them with a brush!
 The needed brushes for Finkies include a pin brush, a comb, a de-shedder, and a nail clipper.
+Read my article on how to use a nail clipper.

 Their coats are not oily, so they typically do not have an odor.